stackvana/microcule/ReadMe.md

 `microcule` cannot make any guarantees about the isolation of the server or spawned processes.
 All microservices will have default access to the server's file-system and child processes.

-To ensure isolation of the server file-system, you would want to use the `microcule` binary in a `chroot` jail, or another similar container solution.
+To ensure isolation of the server file-system, you would want to use the `microcule` binary in a `chroot` jail, or another similar solution like `nsjail`.

 To ensure isolation of the server memory and cpu, you will want to use the `microcule` binary in a virtualized environment capable of monitoring and managing resource usage per process.